How to Clean Out a Junk Drawer

-This drawer has a purpose and that means only the items needed for that purpose can stay and the rest need to go.
+This drawer has a purpose, meaning only the items needed for that purpose can stay, and the rest need to go.
 I say embrace the junk drawer and use it as a weapon for good instead of a crutch for clutter.

 Now that you have my step-by-step guide on how to clean out a junk drawer, put it to the test and see if it works.
 Once you do leave a comment below so I can celebrate your “win” in creating a home you love.